 - Budget Hotel Prices:Budget hotels start at $80 USD per night for a double room with a private bathroom, or $60 in the low season.
 For the most options, stay in Monterosso.

 - Average Cost of Food: Cinque Terre is an expensive place to eat.
 Most restaurant meals cost between $27-40 USD for a meal with drinks.
 Most restaurants open for lunch, close for their siesta, then open again around 7:00 for dinner.
 You can get cheap wine at the store for around $5 USD a bottle.
 In all the towns, you can get cheap pizza and paninis for $4.
 A whole pizza will cost about $12.

 - Transportation Costs: Cinque Terre has several ways to get around.
 There are a system of walking trails that connect all of the towns.
 This is the best way to get around.
 Hike the trails, see the countryside.
-For the trains, purchase a Cinque Terre Card ($12).
+For the trains, purchase a Cinque Terre Card ($15.50 USD).
 This card grants unlimited access to the trains, buses, and the footpath that connects the villages.

 Top Things to Do

 - Hike the Cinque Terre – Any traveler or any local will tell you that you must hike the Cinque Terre.
 There really is no other way to see it.
 In fact, most people come to the Cinque Terre to go hiking.
-The views are amazing and simply can’t be described until you see it yourself.
+The views are amazing and simply can’t be described until you see them yourself.
 The coastal walk (the blue trail) is the easiest path and the best way to see the towns.
 If you want something more difficult, walk the red path through the steep hills and vineyards.
 (Path #8 is the most difficult.)